Jannes1999/21641412Practical/README.md

     ## 3 Madagascar                          77.6
     ## 4 Democratic Republic of Congo        77.1

+Above through some wrangling I wanted to understand how something like poverty levels (vastly different from country to country) could have different effect on the deaths from covid.
 Now we now that Jordan and Kazakhstan on average have the least amount of poverty, where as the Democratic republic of Congo and Madagascar exhibit the highest level of poverty.
 Given this we can see how poverty relates to the number of covid deaths.
 Perhaps surprisingly Jordan are one of the countr

 ``` r
 if(!require("tidyverse")) install.packages("tidyverse")